 Professional Loss Control or PLC was established in 1976 as an American fire engineering company doing business mainly in the United States.
 In 1983, Luke Morrison established the Canadian arm of that business and established an office in Fredericton NB.
 A few years later when the American operation was sold to Hartford Steam Boiler (HSB), the companies parted ways with the Canadian team continuing as Professional Loss Control, providing services to our Canadian clientele.
 PLC Fire Safety Engineering (PLC) has been servicing Canada since 1983.
 Since our first office opened in Fredericton, New Brunswick, we now have seven office locations, including our first American location, which opened in Anchorage, Alaska, in 2023.

 PLC services most industries and sectors, including Nuclear, Transit, Oil and Gas, Petrochemical, Mining, Forestry and other Industrial sectors, as well as the Institutional, Commercial, and Residential sectors.
-Each sector presents complex and unique challenges.
-Every facility needs to be looked at from an individual perspective, as even facilities serving the same function can be significantly different from each other.
+The result is a dynamic, flexible, knowledgeable team and a comprehensive selection of services that meet the fire protection and life safety objectives of our clients both in Canada and Internationally.

 Our commitment to Professionalism and Quality